DEPI-DevOps/Materials/Topic 4 (Deployment and Release)/ansible_vagrant_demo/README.md

-# ansible_vagrant_docker_demo
+# ansible_vagrant_demo

 ## Installation

 > Reference: <https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html>

-TL;DR for the reference article:

 - Ansible is a Python package.

-- To get the latest stable and maintained version, it's better to have Python installed on the control node.
+- To get the latest stable and maintained version, you should have Python installed on the control node.

 - They recommend using `pipx` to have Ansible CLI tools (`ansible`, `ansible-playbook`, etc.) available globally.